ORIGINS of 20 Of Your Favorite CHRISTMAS TRADITIONS

 Gingersnap cookies have always been associated with the spirit of Christmas, and as such, it was highly popular to bake a large assortment of ginger products during Christmas.
 With the concept of gingerbread houses, eventually this tradition merged with the idea of gingerbread houses.
 And since Christmas is a widely important time in German, the practice would become synonymous with Christmas itself.

 The modern tradition of making gingerbread houses has become a family event at Christmas markets around the world.
+The world’s largest gingerbread house was built in Texas and measured over 2,500 square feet.

 ~ The Nutcracker ~